Immigration, Passport, and Visa Assistance

 Q: What if I need an expedited passport and can’t wait weeks for processing?

-A: If you need a passport to travel within two weeks, you can apply in-person for expedited processing at the Boston, Massachusetts Passport Agency.
-For directions to the Boston Passport Agency, click here.
-Please note that the Boston Passport Agency only processes applications for customers who are traveling within two weeks.
-The automated telephone line is (617) 878-0900.
+A: If you need a passport to travel within two weeks, you can apply in-person for expedited processing at the Buffalo Passport Agency.
+For directions to the Buffalo Passport Agency, click here.
+Please note that the Buffalo Passport Agency only processes applications for customers who are traveling within two weeks.

 If you obtain a morning appointment, it is sometimes possible to pick up your passport that same day.
 In some instances, your passport will be ready for you the following business day.
 In that case, you can either pick your passport up, or have it sent to you using an overnight courier service, such as FedEx.

 If you are traveling within seven to ten business days, you may use a nearby acceptance facility, such as your local post office.
 You will need to pay an additional $35 fee for expedited service and include a self-addressed, prepaid, two-way, overnight delivery envelope.